qilinzho56/SP500_Voldemort/README.md

 <img src="sp500/sentiment_analysis/visualization/saved_pictures/AAPL_wordcloud.png" alt="WC After" height="600" width="650"/>

-**Note** Revised from the paper, we have colored the positive as green, the negative as red, and the neutral as grey.
+**Note:** Revised from the paper, we have colored the positive as green, the negative as red, and the neutral as grey.

 ## 🌟 Future Improvement
 - **GUI design**: we currently utilize **the best three machine learning models pre-trained on Apple Stock** data streamlines the user experience by eliminating the need for daily model retraining.
 Future improvement may be thread implementation and training speed optimization.